ZMedia Purwodadi

 Case Study 2: Career Switcher (Non-Tech → Tech)

-A customer support professional transitioning into UX rewrote her experience to highlight:
+A customer support professional transitioning into UX rewrote her experience in her resume to highlight:

 • User research